themagnifico/cocopi-docs/page-layouts.md

 Locate all your custom page layouts in your site's layout directory `site/layouts/`.
 To create your own layout, create a new file inside that folder, i.e. `site/layouts/blog/article.html`.

-You can use any HTML markup inside the layout and have access to a simple but powerful templating engine.
+You can use any HTML markup inside the layout and have access to a simple but powerful templating engine, called Lexy.
+You can also use plain PHP.

 Output the page content: